 Medicare Part A is a portion of Original Medicare, the federal health insurance program for people who are 65 and older, have a qualified disability or have a specific health condition like Lou Gehrig's disease or kidney failure, also called end-stage renal disease (ESRD).
 Also known as hospital insurance, Medicare Part A covers services at a hospital or skilled nursing facility as well as hospice and home health care.

-Medicare Part A is free to people who contributed to Social Security while working and who received benefits for at least four months prior to turning 65.
+Medicare Part A is free to people who contributed to Social Security while working.
 The program is also free for anyone who has received Social Security disability benefits for 24 months.
-Enrollment is automatic in both cases, so no application is required.

 What does Medicare Part A cover?